theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-namd.md

 <properties
- pageTitle="NAMD mit Microsoft HPC Pack auf virtuellen Linux-Computern | Microsoft Azure" description="Sie stellen einen Microsoft HPC Pack-Cluster in Azure bereit und führen eine NAMD-Simulation mit „charmrun“ auf mehreren Linux-Computeknoten aus." services="virtual-machines-linux" documentationCenter="" authors="dlepow"
+ pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes" services="virtual-machines-linux" documentationCenter="" authors="dlepow"